ihesp/IPART/docs/Detect-ARs.rst

 Notebook example
 ################

-An example of this process is given in this `notebook <https://github.com/ihesp/AR_tracker/notebooks/3 detect ARs.ipynb>`_.
+An example of this process is given in this `notebook <https://github.com/ihesp/AR_tracker/blob/master/notebooks/3_detect_ARs.ipynb>`_.